Last updated: May 2026

 If you manufacture in China and sell to customers in North America, here is the reality 2025 revealed:

-Singles’ Day and Black Friday Cyber Monday 2025 showed the same pattern.
+Singles' Day and Black Friday Cyber Monday 2025 showed the same pattern.
 The brands that held margin weren't the ones with better forecasts.
 They were the ones that converted demand into revenue while it was still live, instead of losing sales to stockouts or forced markdowns.
+For the inventory mechanics behind this, see our BFCM stocking strategies breakdown.

 The constraint is time.
 Shopify reported $6.2B in Black Friday sales, with transaction volume peaking at $5.1M per minute.
 When demand concentrates that fast, delayed response looks identical to missed opportunity.

 Reuters noted Amazon, Walmart, and Target captured the bulk of Cyber Week traffic through early deals and broad availability.
-U.S. online spending from Thanksgiving through Cyber Monday hit $44.2B, up 7.7% year over year.
+US online spending from Thanksgiving through Cyber Monday hit $44.2B, up 7.7% year over year.
 Demand clustered around operators that could absorb volume immediately.

 This isn't about livestream tactics or AI discovery.
 It's about how two retail systems convert demand into revenue, and where each one breaks.

-Singles’ Day 2025 generated RMB 1.695T ($238B) in GMV, up roughly 14-17% year over year.
-By comparison, total U.S. online spending from Thanksgiving through Cyber Monday reached $44.2B.
-Singles Day alone is roughly five times the size of the entire U.S. Cyber Week online window.
+Singles' Day 2025 generated RMB 1.695T ($238B) in GMV, up roughly 14-17% year over year.
+By comparison, total US online spending from Thanksgiving through Cyber Monday reached $44.2B.
+Singles Day alone is roughly five times the size of the entire US Cyber Week online window.

 The scale isn't the point.
 The operating model is.